rischpierre/ayon-shotgrid/services/whiteboard/.junie/guidelines.md

 - 2025-10-31 10:09: Bugfix: Asset assignees not showing on cards.
 Backend now collects tasks for both Shots and Assets when building week snapshots (fixed if/else to aggregate both).
 No API shape changes.
 - 2025-10-31 10:09: UI: URL query now syncs with current selection: `?project=<id>&entity_type=<Shot|Asset>`.
 Deep links supported; no API changes.

+- 2025-11-03 12:43: UI: Task Picker now uses ShotGrid Step colors for task swatches (via task.step_color from backend).
+Falls back to deterministic palette when color is unavailable.
+No API changes.

+- 2025-11-03 12:44: UI: Increased assigned artist avatar size on Shot and Asset cards by 4px (38px→42px) for readability.
+No API changes.